jonromero/jonio_website/content/pages/about.md

 As I learnt after a while, I was an idiot.
 I figured out that if I wanted to progress and become the best, I had to possess one skill that noone else around me had: Fail.

 And that's what happened.
 Like a skinny guy going to the gym for the first time, I was ready to fail.
-Actually I was craving to fail like when you put too much weight and you are sure that this won't work but because **you are prepared** you make it.
-We grow by failing and then keep pushing.
+Actually I was craving to fail like when you put too much weight on the bar and you are sure that this won't work but because **you are prepared** you make it.
+We grow by failing and  keep pushing until we fail again.

 ## Revelation V: You will become the people that surround you